haslhofer/Gerald-Personal-Blog-2021/content/posts/2000-01-01---Book-summary.md

 socialImage: "/media/image-2.jpg"
 ---

-# Pfeffer: 7 rules of Power
+# Pfeffer: 7 Rules of Power

 People who have it deny it.
 People use it secretly.
 People who want it want it to be appear that they don't